 The centre of Grimentz is a wonderfully preserved mountain village of old wooden houses along a narrow winding road.
 Cars are not allowed in (would they even fit?).
 Strolling up and down the beautifully decorated village was great fun.

-Alas, we didn’t have time to try the “rando fondue” they advertised: You can rent a camping fondue set (including cheese, bread, and wine) for a mountain hike!
+Alas, we didn’t have time to try the (all-vegetarian) “rando fondue” they advertised: You can rent a camping fondue set (including cheese, bread, and wine) for a mountain hike!
 That would be fun – we have to try it next time!

 Have you been to Valais in Switzerland?